 Computers in the Career Library offer a number of easy to use computer programs for students.
 FOCUS provide students with the opportunity to identify and research appropriate careers.
 These interactive programs help you explore your interests and skills, relating them to career options.
 In addition, the Career Center has computer stations for student’s use.

 Maine Mentor Program

 This program is designed to give students and alumni interested in learning about particular careers access to alumni in a variety of career areas.
 Those who participate in this program will gain firsthand information about careers by visiting alumni at their work sites, by telephone, or by e-mail and interviewing them about their careers.
 Students may search for appropriate mentors by searching mentor profiles on our website through the Maine Mentor Database.
-Complete contact information is available from the program coordinator, BJ Roach.
+Complete contact information is available from the program coordinator, Lisa Carter.

 Internship and Co-op Program

 The Career Center offers a full array of internships (summer or academic year) and cooperative education positions.
 Gaining experience that is related to your major and/or career goals is a direct result of participation in these programs.

 On-going workshops include Resumes and Cover Letters, Interviewing Skills, Internships 101, Career Exploration, Overview of Career Services and Networking and Job Search Strategies.